clarkgrubb/data-tools/doc/trim-tsv.1.md

 # SYNOPSIS

-trim-tsv < INPUT > OUTPUT
+trim-tsv [TSV_FILE]

 # DESCRIPTION

 Trim whitespace from fields in a tab delimited file.
+If no path is specified on the command line, the tool reads from standard input.

 # OPTIONS